priya992/NovoWorkshop/README.md

 The test cases in the application uses the snapshot testing of Jest.

+Currently facing test config issues.
+So created a seperate PR for that https://github.com/priya992/NovoWorkshop/pull/2

-Run test cases using the below command on terminal
+To run test cases from this above branch, we can use command on terminal

 ```
 1. npm run test